Martha Stewart: Cut ties with cruel salmon and make a splash with vegan seafood!

 0 have signed.
 Let’s get to 25,000!

-I recently worked as an undercover investigator for Compassion Over Killing at a massive industrial salmon hatchery in Bingham, Maine, operated by Cooke Aquaculture.
+I recently worked as an undercover investigator for Compassion Over Killing (now known as Animal Outlook) at a massive industrial salmon hatchery in Bingham, Maine, operated by Cooke Aquaculture.
 I captured footage of senseless violence against fish on a daily basis and witnessed horrendous living conditions.
 Fish here were being raised for human consumption in filthy tanks, covered in fungus and suffering immensely.
 This hatchery farms and raises Atlantic salmon to be sold under its marketing branch, True North Seafood—which has recently partnered with homemaking icon Martha Stewart to supply salmon for her new seafood line.

 During my time at the hatchery, I witnessed workers throwing improperly anesthetized fish across great distances.
 Sometimes they were thrown into another tank; other times, into waterless buckets, where they were left to either be crushed by others or suffocate to death.
 Imagine the horror if this violence were committed against any other animal, like a dog, cat, or chicken!
 At Cooke, it was like a game to the workers as they attempted “trick shots” and blocked each other’s tosses.